grafana/grafana/README.md

 - Query editor with metric name typeahead and tag filtering

 ## Requirements
 There are no dependencies except an external time series data store.
-For dashboard and user accounts Grafana can use an embedded database (sqlite3) or you can use an external SQL data base like MySQL or Postgres.
+For dashboards and user accounts Grafana can use an embedded database (sqlite3) or you can use an external SQL data base like MySQL or Postgres.

 ## Installation